ShawnMilo/suchen/README.rst

 ``suchen`` is a search script for finding text very quickly within files.
 It is intended to be used similarly to ack-grep, but should run faster.
-Case-insensitive matching can be done by passing ``-i`` as the first command-line argument.
+Case-insensitive matching can be done by passing ``-i`` as an argument.

 Like ack-grep, an advantage over basic grep is that you can search only within files with specific extensions.
 All searches are recursive.